silverwind/droppy/README.md

     "filesDir"     : "./files/",
     "resDir"       : "./res/",
     "useSSL"       : false,
+    "useAuth"      : false,
     "port"         : 80,
     "readInterval" : 100,
     "httpsKey"     : "./key.pem",
-    "httpsCert"    : "./cert.pem"
+    "httpsCert"    : "./cert.pem",
+    "userDB"       : "./userDB.json"
 }
 ````

 - `filesDir` The directory which serves as the server's root.
 Can be relative or absolute.

-- `resDir`
-The directory which contains the server's resources.
+- `resDir` The directory which contains the server's resources.

-- `useSSL`
-Whether the server should use HTTPS (SSL).
+- `useSSL` Whether the server should use HTTPS (SSL).
 Requires both the key file, `httpsKey` and the certificate, `httpsCert` to be set.

-- `port`
+- `useAuth` Whether to enable user authentication.
+If enabled, at least one user needs to exist in the database.
+New users are created through `node droppy -adduser username password`.
+The assiciated user database will be stored in a file, defined by `userDB`.

-The listening port.
+- `port` The listening port.
 For HTTPS, you may want to set it to 443.

-- `readInterval`
-The time in milliseconds between full directory scans.
+- `readInterval` The time in milliseconds between full directory scans.
 Reducing it results in a little more responsiveness at the cost of more file I/O.

-- `httpsKey` and `httpsCert`
-The paths to you RSA private key and SSL certificate.
+- `httpsKey` and `httpsCert` The paths to you RSA private key and SSL certificate.
 Only used if `useSSL` is enabled.
 Self-signed certificates are supported, in case you just want end-to-end encryption.

+- `userDB` Location of the user database